-In recent decades, Amazon Biodiversity Center Founder Dr. Thomas Lovejoy has been increasingly called upon by country governments, companies, and non-governmental organizations to share his earned wisdom of both ecological systems and political structures by advising on the creation of sustainable development and conservation policy.
-His approach has been to balance this goal with a pragmatic perspective on the needs of indigenous peoples for livelihoods, as well as the energy and resource demands of local communities and state and country governments.
-Some of Dr. Lovejoy's recent work has included:
+During his career, our founder, Dr. Thomas Lovejoy was increasingly called upon by country governments, companies, and non-governmental organizations to share his earned wisdom of both ecological systems and political structures by advising on the creation of sustainable development and conservation policy.
+His approach was to balance this goal with a pragmatic perspective on the needs of indigenous peoples for livelihoods, as well as the energy and resource demands of local communities and state and country governments.
+Some of Dr. Lovejoy's work included:

 • Being selected as a Science Envoy by the U.S. Department of State, traveling to Peru, Colombia, Brazil, the Philippines, and Malaysia to meet with government officials on their efforts to conserve their rainforests.